mitre/fieldmanual/sphinx-docs/How-to-Build-Agents.md

 time you call the /beacon endpoint without this paw, a new agent will be created on the server - so you should ensure that future beacons include it.

-You can now navigate to the CALDERA UI, click into the agents tab and view your new agent.
+You can now navigate to the Caldera UI, click into the agents tab and view your new agent.

 ### Part #2